polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/local-chain/connect-multiple-nodes.md

 ---
-title: Connect Default Nodes
+title: Predefined Accounts
 description: Create a private blockchain network with Alice and Bob as validators using Polkadot SDK.
 Start nodes, connect peers and verify block production.
 ---

-# Connect Default Nodes
+# Connect Predefined Default Nodes

 ## Introduction

 This tutorial introduces you to the process of initiating a private blockchain network with a set of default authorized validators (Alice and Bob).
+If you prefer, you can also launch a private blockchain with [your own validator accounts](/tutorials/polkadot-sdk/parachains/local-chain/spin-your-nodes/){target=\_blank}.
 The [Polkadot SDK Solochain Template](https://github.com/paritytech/polkadot-sdk-solochain-template){target=\_blank} implements an authority consensus model to regulate block production.
 In this model, the creation of blocks is restricted to a predefined list of authorized accounts, known as "authorities," who operate in a round-robin fashion.

 To demonstrate this concept, you'll simulate a network environment using two nodes running on a single computer, each configured with different accounts and keys.
 Throughout this tutorial, you'll gain practical insight into the functionality of the authority consensus model by observing how these two predefined accounts, serving as authorities, enable the nodes to produce blocks.